helmiderbali/loop/README.md

 - **Posts**: Support for rich content with comments, likes, bookmarks, and sharing
 - **Notifications**: Real-time updates on interactions with your content
 - **User Profiles**: Personalized profiles with posts, subscriptions, and activity history
+- **Dark Mode**: Dark mode support for a comfortable viewing experience

 ## 📸 Screenshots